-Your First 30 Days in Berlin – Why a Furnished Apartment Is Step One
+Your First 30 Days in Berlin: Why a Furnished Apartment Is Step One

 Relocating to Berlin means navigating a specific bureaucratic sequence where every step depends on the one before it.
-Understanding this chain – and starting it correctly – can save you weeks of frustration.
+Understanding this chain and starting it correctly can save you weeks of frustration.

 The sequence works like this: You need a registered address (Anmeldung) to open a German bank account.
 You need a German bank account to build a SCHUFA credit history.
 You need SCHUFA to sign a long-term unfurnished lease.
 And you need a place to stay while all of this happens.
 A furnished apartment is the critical first link in this chain.

 Week 1: Arrive and move into your furnished apartment or flat.
 Unpack, settle in, get oriented.
-Your apartment is fully equipped – you can focus on the city, not on logistics.
+Your apartment is fully equipped.
+You can focus on the city, not on logistics.

-Weeks 3–4: Apply for your tax ID (Steuer-ID), register for health insurance, and – if applicable – complete your residence permit formalities at the Ausländerbehörde.
+Weeks 3–4: Apply for your tax ID (Steuer-ID), register for health insurance, and if applicable, complete your residence permit formalities at the Ausländerbehörde.
 Your furnished apartment gives you the stable base from which to handle all of this without time pressure.

 Months 2–6: With a German bank account and income flowing, your SCHUFA history begins building.
-After three to six months, you will have the documentation German landlords require for an unfurnished lease – if you decide to transition at all.
+After three to six months, you will have the documentation German landlords require for an unfurnished lease, if you decide to transition at all.
 Many of our tenants discover that furnished living suits their lifestyle permanently.

-This is why FARAWAYHOME is not just a place to find a flat – it is your launchpad for life in Berlin.
 For the complete step-by-step breakdown covering visas, banking, insurance, and every bureaucratic detail, see our Berlin Expat & Relocation Guide.

 How Much Does a Furnished Apartment in Berlin Cost?

 Studios and one-bedroom apartments start at approximately €1,150 per month in districts like Wedding, Neukölln, or Spandau.
 In central locations such as Mitte, Charlottenburg, or Schöneberg, expect €1,400 to €1,900 for a studio.
-The price difference reflects not just the location but often the furnishing quality – designer furniture, fully equipped brand-name kitchens, and modern bathrooms push the price upward but deliver a noticeably better living experience.

-Furnished Apartment in Berlin – How It Compares to Other Housing Options
+Furnished Apartment in Berlin: How It Compares to Other Housing Options

 | Criteria |